-10) Meredith waited for Samir and her sister grew impatient.
+10) Meredith waited for Samir and her sister grew impatient. (place a comma before "and")

-Overuse of Commas: Do not use commas to set off restrictive elements that are necessary to the meaning of the words they modify.
+Overuse of Commas: Do NOT use commas to set off restrictive elements that are necessary to the meaning of the words they modify.
 Do not use a comma before a coordinating conjunction (and, but, for, nor, or, so, yet) when the conjunction does not join parts of a compound sentence.
 Do not use a comma: 1) before the first or after the last item in a series, 2) between a subject and verb, 3) between a verb and its object or complement, or 3) before a prepositional phrase in the middle or at the end of a sentence.

-- 11) Field trips are required, in several courses, such as, botany and geology. - 12) This conclusion applies to the United States, and to the rest of the world. - 13) The man, I met for coffee, has a lot of money.
+- 11) Field trips are required, in several courses, such as, botany and geology. (remove the comma before "in") - 12) This conclusion applies to the United States, and to the rest of the world. (remove the comma before "and") - 13) The man, I met for coffee, has a lot of money. (remove all commas)

-Comma Splice: A comma splice occurs when only a comma separates clauses that could each stand alone as a sentence.
+Comma Splice: A comma splice occurs when only a comma separates clauses that could each stand alone as complete sentences.
 To correct a comma splice, you can insert a semicolon or period, connect the clauses with a word such as and or because, or restructure the sentence.

-- 14) Klee's paintings seem simple, they are very sophisticated. - 15) I was strongly attracted to her, she was beautiful and funny.
+- 14) Klee's paintings seem simple, they are very sophisticated. (change the comma to a period or semi-colon OR add "yet") - 15) I was strongly attracted to her, she was beautiful and funny. (change the comma to a period or semi-colon OR remove the command and add "because")